Polygon-Advocates/The-Quest/lucifer0x17_projects/QUEStNft/README.md

 };
 ```

-Here we are importing the `hardhat-toolbox` which will help us to deploy our contract on Polygon Mumbai Testnet.
+Here we are importing the `hardhat-toolbox` which will help us to deploy our contract on Polygon zkEVM Testnet.
 We are also importing the `dotenv` which will help us to import the environment variables from the `.env` file.
 We are also importing the `ALCHEMY_HTTP_URL`, `PRIVATE_KEY` and `POLYGON_SCAN_KEY` from the `.env` file.
 We are also specifying the `solidity` version and the `networks` we are going to use.
 We are also specifying the `etherscan` API key for verifying the contract on Polygon Scan.

 > So our development environment is ready!!!